 So, what smart snacks will keep your kids going?

 For the busy mom, snacks need to be quick, easy and relatively mess-free.
 That sounds like a tall order, but it is totally doable.

-Stock up on easy to grab, shelf-stable snack items such as whole grain crackers, graham crackers, dried fruit and nuts.
-Then each week pick up a few items to pair with those for the daily snack such as cheese, fresh fruit and vegetables that your kids love.
+Stock up on easy-to-grab, shelf-stable snack items such as whole-grain crackers, graham crackers, dried fruit and nuts.
+Then, each week, pick up a few items to pair with those for the daily snack such as cheese, fresh fruit and vegetables that your kids love.

-To make it even easier to toss together a quick snack, prep the cheese, veggies and fruits that won’t turn ahead of time.
+To make it even easier to toss together a quick snack, prep the cheese, veggies and fruits that won’t turn brown ahead of time.
 Store them in the fridge so snack time becomes practically grab-and-go.

-What about the cookies?
+What about the sweets?

 From the expert

 So, what’s good from the nutritionist’s point of view?
-Heintz, who can be found online at nutritionwithk.com, suggests incorporating a raw fruit or vegetable into whatever is served.
+Heintz says you should try to incorporate a raw fruit or vegetable into whatever you’re serving.
 She suggests these tasty “brain-worthy ideas”:

-Tell us: What is your favorite after school snack for kids?
+Tell us: What is your favorite after-school snack for kids?
 Comment below!